The Indian philosopher Krishnamurti remarked that “the highest form of intelligence is the ability to observe without evaluating.”

 Judging as the cause of disconnects

-One of the major causes of disconnects and conflict between people – at work, at home, at play and in relationship – is our tendency to not only make observations about their behavior, but to use our observations as the basis make snap judgments about their character.
+One of the major causes of disconnects between people – at work, at home, at play and in relationship – is our tendency to not only make observations about their behavior, but to use these observations as the basis to make snap judgments about their character.

 When we observe someone and instantly label them on the basis of some behavior or other, we move away from seeing the wholeness and totality of that person.

 Many of us engage in knee-jerk, judgmental reactions of others who, in some way, appear “different from me.”
-We are quick not only to point out the “bad-ness” or “wrong-ness” of another but to evaluate who they are based on observations of their behavior, their differences.
+We are quick not only to point out the “bad-ness” or “wrong-ness” of another but to evaluate who they are based on our observations of their behavior.

-So, Peter’s lazy; Dan’s a procrastinator; Julia’s unhealthy; Susan’s angry; Mario’s a narcissist, Jane’s aggressive; Art’s a complainer.
+So, Mary’s lazy; John’s a procrastinator; Julia’s unhealthy; Susan’s angry; Mario’s a narcissist, Jane’s aggressive; Art’s a complainer.

-The next time you find yourself making a knee-jerk reactive judgment, perhaps ask first, “What is that person doing or saying that makes me feel some sense of discomfort (or feel threatened in some way)?
+The next time you find yourself making a knee-jerk reactive judgment, perhaps ask first, “What is that person doing or saying that makes me feel some sense of discomfort?”
 And then ask yourself, “Why can’t I seem to just notice their behavior without needing to make a judgment or offer an evaluation?”